 In the days of old, you’d have to pay upfront for a service.
 Now, Managed Service providers make the investments to deliver the capability before realising any revenue from you, the customer.
 The platform has to be built before the user buys.

 And, it’s good for both parties.
-For the MSP, they are becoming intrinsically linked towards delivering a business outcome.
+For the MSP, they are becoming intrinsically linked with delivering a business outcome.
 Service level agreements are now increasingly common in contracts as a result.
 They are critical to the effective running of an organisation.

 Time to make the move

 If ever there was a segment of the market ripe for Managed Services, it’s the mid-market.
 You don’t need to become experts in infrastructure.
-Your organisation’s skills are best used in driving the business forward through innovation.
-And, letting someone else wear your risk.
+Your organisation’s skills are best used in driving the business forward through innovation and letting someone else wear your risk.
 With the agility to move faster than larger enterprises, and with more resources than small business, now is the time to make Managed Services an embedded part of your operational delivery.